Wayne State University OneCardUniversities / Colleges

 Do I need a specific pixel size or file size?

-This route stores 300×300 px and about 40-10240 KB.
+This page lists 300×300 px and about 40-10240 KB.
 Get the crop right first, then export near those values if the destination portal expects them.

 Can I replace this with another 300×300 px page?

-Only if the route title, country, document type, and submission context also match.
-Shared size alone is not enough, especially for Wayne State University OneCard routes.
+Only if the profile title, country, document type, and submission context also match.
+Shared size alone is not enough, especially for Wayne State University OneCard profiles.

 Does this page guarantee acceptance on its own?